Upper airway lifelines

 - Rectification of equipment failure: where equipment failure (e.g. light failure on laryngoscope, screen/camera failure on videolaryngoscope) has prevented proper execution of a previous attempt and the defect can be corrected by device repair/replacement

 - Full muscle relaxation: a best effort at any lifeline must include full muscle relaxation (unless this cannot be provided within the necessary timeframe) as this will make FMV, SGA, ETT & CICO Rescue easier.

 - Another clinician of equivalent or increased experience: in addition to technical prowess, the impact of a 'fresh arm' at direct laryngoscopy should not be underestimated as multiple attempts may have resulted in significant fatigue that has counteracted the impact of other optimisation strategies.

 - An ENT surgeon proficient in rigid laryngoscopy/bronchoscopy and the necessary equipment

 None of these interventions should be assumed to automatically qualify as gamechangers.
+The specific interventions likely to satisfy the above criteria will vary according to the clinical situation and the particular challenges faced.
 The likely impact of a contemplated optimisation strategy on the factor impeding establishment of alveolar oxygen delivery must be considered in context.